zmitchell/tinkering.xyz/content/installing-nixos.md

 +++
-title = "How I finally installed NixOS" date = 2024-03-24 description = "...or, how disko-install is what I thought nixos-install would be."
+title = "How I finally installed NixOS" date = 2024-03-24 description = "...or, how `disko-install` is what I thought `nixos-install` would be.
+I've been in the Nix world for about a year now, I work at a company that uses Nix daily, and it was only last week that I finally installed NixOS on the PC that I've been meaning to install it on for close to a year.
+Why?
+What kept me from installing it for so long?
+What was the breakthrough?"
 +++

 I've been in the [Nix](https://nixos.org) world for about a year now,